|

 incinerated.
 She was dressed only in her nursing home gown.
 I then

+left while the box was still on the cart.
 Being there was neither a pleasant nor easy experience.
 However,

 I had once read a book by Natalie Goldberg, Wild Mind: Living the